 Teeling Single Grain (Wine Cask Finish): 8.47 ± 0.27 on 9 reviews ($$$)

 Tyrconnell 10yo Madeira Cask Finish: 8.55 ± 0.39 on 10 reviews ($$$$)

 Tyrconnell 10yo Port Cask Finish: 8.54 ± 0.37 on 10 reviews ($$$$)

 Tyrconnell 10yo Sherry Cask Finish: 8.32 ± 0.16 on 5 reviews ($$$$)

-Although based on only 4 reviews so far, the Lustau is more than holding its own against the standard 12 yo – and is scoring quite highly for the class overall.
+Although based on only 6 reviews above, the Lustau is more than holding its own against the standard 12 yo – and is scoring quite highly for the class overall.